Brothers to the Rescue: 1996 shootdown incident

 On February 24, 1996, two of the Brothers to the Rescue Cessna Skymasters involved in releasing leaflets to fall on Cuba were shot down by a Cuban Air Force MiG-29UB.
 The four people in the aircraft were killed: Carlos Costa, Armando Alejandre, Jr., Mario de la Peña, and Pablo Morales.
+The shooting drew widespread reactions from high profile members of the Cuban exile community, including Jesús Permuy and Jorge Mas Canosa, as well as sparked an international diplomatic incident.

 Promoted to lieutenant colonel after the shootdown, Roque has lived in a government-provided Havana home with security since the incident.
 In an interview with The Miami Herald in 2012, he expressed remorse for the shootdown.
 "If I could travel in a time machine", he said, "I'd get those boys off the planes that were shot down."
 In 1999, he was indicted on federal charges of defrauding the FBI and failing to register as a foreign agent.
 However, Cuba has refused to extradite him.
 To this day, the Cuban exile community in South Florida considers Roque a traitor.